 Starting salaries within SMEs are often lower than some of the large IT graduate employers, but technology companies will often match their salaries at the appropriate rate for the role.
 If not, it’s good to bear in mind the other benefits, which might include enhanced progression rates or share options to invest in the business.

 Training in SMEs is likely to be more organic.
 Often, SMEs use a more informal approach which gives you the freedom to shape your own path and grow with the role you have taken.
 A huge amount of training will often be on the job... which many might argue is the best kind of training you can get.

-Discover where a graduate scheme can take you in the Technology: IT and software development sector.
-Use our application deadline page so you never miss a thing!
+Discover where a graduate job can take you in the Technology: IT and software development sector.
+Browse graduate jobs today!